CONTENTS

 • Color: brown or gray

-There are thus 4 possible models (combinations).
+There are 4 possible models (combinations).

-Example option: Into four products based on two attributes
+Example: into four products based on two attributes

 Create four products so that only the color remains to be selected.
-Example below.

 Product: Shelf, width 100, height 20